-Inventory consisted of the following at March 31, 2024 June 30, 2024 and December 31, 2023 (in thousands):
+Inventory consisted of the following at June 30, 2024 September 30, 2024 and December 31, 2023 (in thousands):

-March 31, 2024 December 31, 2023

 June 30, 2024 December 31, 2023

+September 30, 2024 December 31, 2023 September 30, 2024 December 31, 2023

 Raw materials

 Work in process

 Finished goods

 Total inventory

 Classified as:

 Inventory

 Inventory

 Inventory

 Long-term inventory

 Total inventory

-The balance classified as long-term inventory consists of raw materials and work in process for FILSPARI as of March 31, 2024 June 30, 2024 and December 31, 2023.
+The balance classified as long-term inventory consists of raw materials and work in process for FILSPARI as of June 30, 2024 September 30, 2024 and December 31, 2023.
+The balance classified as long-term inventory as of September 30, 2024 also consists of raw materials and finished goods for tiopronin products.
 The Company maintains levels of these inventories beyond a one-year production plan to limit exposure to potential supply disruption.
 Such inventories are classified as long-term.